dafny-lang/dafny/docs/OnlineTutorial/guide.md

 ## Loop Invariants

-`While` loops present a problem for Dafny.
+`while` loops present a problem for Dafny.
 There is no way for Dafny to know in advance how many times the code will go around the loop.
 But Dafny needs to consider all paths through a program, which could include going around the loop any number of times.
 To make it possible for Dafny to work with